MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/certification-end-users.md

 - With certified devices, troubleshooting becomes more straightforward, as there is a clear understanding of how devices should perform within the Teams ecosystem.

+## Eliminate online meeting barriers

-__Eliminate online meeting barriers__ for optimized audio and visual experience.
+Eliminate online meeting barriers for optimized audio and visual experience.

 - Focus on the discussion and remove audio distractions with noise suppression.